Waterfall Capital of the World

 Another twist to exploring Hamilton's waterfalls is being done by Chris Ecklund and his group of waterfallers (www.cityofwaterfalls.ca) where they have been lighting up different waterfalls each night with colored spotlights.
 This takes a bit of work to set up the battery powered colored spotlights safely in the dark around the waterfall.
 Check out the photos on the side of Albion Falls, Great Falls and Sherman Falls, all in Hamilton at night!

 You may notice the waterfall posters depicted with this article.
-Currently there are three of them, Waterfalls of Hamilton Seasons, Waterfalls of Hamilton Autumn and Waterfalls of Hamilton Spring.
-Each poster shows 20 of Hamilton's waterfalls, the first one in the four seasons, the next in Autumn and the third in Springtime.
+Currently there are four of them, Waterfalls of Hamilton Seasons, Waterfalls of Hamilton Autumn, Waterfalls of Hamilton Spring and Waterfalls of Hamilton Winter.
+Each poster shows 20 of Hamilton's waterfalls, the first one in the four seasons, the next in Autumn, the third in Springtime and the fourth in Winter.
 This Spring poster won the 2008 Ontario Tourism Award for Best Travel Photography in Ontario!

 If you wish to visit some of these waterfalls in Hamilton, the best way to find them is to visit one of the following websites: